VibeHarboe/Data-Driven-Decision-Making-in-SQL/README.md

-# Data Driven Decision Making in SQL
+# Data-Driven Decision Making in SQL 🚀

 Advanced SQL project focused on data-driven decision making.
 Includes subqueries, window functions, OLAP, and predictive analysis using PostgreSQL.

-# Data-Driven Decision Making in SQL 🚀

 Welcome to the **Data-Driven Decision Making in SQL** project repository! 📈 This project showcases advanced SQL techniques and analytical strategies used to support data-informed decisions.
 Built on the DataCamp course curriculum, the repository presents real-world business scenarios and technical solutions with PostgreSQL.